dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Cloud service instances remain locked under the control of the service provider.
 FluidCloud will liberate these instances.
 Having the ability for a cloud service instance to easily and seamlessly move from one provider to another will bring advantages to any cloud service owner.
 It would bring more freedom to cloud service owners, instances, including their application and data.
 Essentially, it will bring service instance "movement rights" to the cloud.
 However there is no encompassing means to accomplish this.

 FluidCloud is something that fits within the soon future cloud.
 A reasonable view of this future cloud is the InterCloud.
-The InterCloud is described in [#BernsteinEtAl:2009], [#Bernstein:2010], [#Demchenko:2012] as well in a notable online conversation[^1] where James Urquhart, Cisco's Cloud Programs and Communications Manager, clearly outlined the genesis and progression of it from singular and multi-cloud ecosystem we see today.
+The InterCloud is described in [#BernsteinEtAl:2009], [#Bernstein:2010], [#Demchenko:2012] where the genesis and progression of it from singular and multi-cloud ecosystem is stated.
 The concept of the InterCloud is based on the proliferation and continued growth of public clouds ranging from IaaS, PaaS and up to SaaS.
-The ecosystem of these cloud service providers include the popular Amazon EC2, Google App Engine, CloudFoundry, OpenShift, Rackspace, Heroku and CloudSigma.
+The ecosystem of these cloud service providers include the popular Amazon EC2, Rackspace, and CloudSigma.

 ## The FluidCloud Concept

 Within the highly populated ecosystem of cloud service providers combined with the InterCloud concept, it becomes crucial, both technically and financially, that service instances can be relocated and consequentially adapted to their new service provider.
 In the vision of the FluidCloud framework, the hosting cloud provider of the service instance is not a concern anymore as the service can be fluidly (easily, on-demand and dynamically) relocated between providers.
 The FluidCloud concept addresses multiple benefits -- including:

-* **Enhancing the InterCloud**:
+**Enhancing the InterCloud**:
 FluidCloud advances the definition, architecture and implementations of cloud computing, yet for stakeholders makes the transition easy through the an open source framework.

-* **Economical**:
+**Economical**:
 FluidCloud can suggest new compatible service providers and based on economical differentiators and should the service owner want it; relocate their service instance to the suggested target provider.

-* **Regulatory**:
+**Regulatory**:
 If a running cloud service instance is in an unrecognised or risky geographic region, a region where data privacy policies are incompatible or change to being incompatible then to comply with regulatory policy or law, the service provider can use FluidCloud to relocate that service instance at risk.

-* **Liberation**:
+**Liberation**:
 Cloud service developers and operators own their application and are responsible for end-user data.
 They should have right of movement for those services instances and the efficient means to enable them.

-* **Positive Market Disruption**.
+**Positive Market Disruption**.
 By having the ability to relocate a service instance from one provider to another, the market place is opened further, enabling greater competition based on service provider differentiation and not on technical lock-in or limitation.

 ## FluidCloud Scenarios